 If it is not technologically feasible to purify the fermentation product from the DNA of the production strain, the product will fall under the Regulation on genetically modified food and feed.
 There is an EFSA GMO panel guidance on GMMs in foods from 2011, but all other necessary guidance documents thereafter have been written for genetically modified plants.
 With the increasing number of companies using microbial fermentation to produce foods, there is a need to develop proper guidance and regulatory pathways for GMMs, too.

 Genetic modification and food products made with the help of new genomic techniques can make our foods safer, more abundant, and less demanding of resources.
 There is an ongoing discussion in the political sphere of what the actual risks are and hopefully regulators will abide by the findings of the scientific community.
 Biotechnology holds great potential to make global food systems more sustainable and further the objectives of the European Green Deal.
+Our work continues to advance science-based regulations that are proportionate to actual risks and designed to foster both innovation and safety.

 Does your microorganism fulfil the EU's safety requirements?